 From climate change protests to France’s Yellow Vest movement to a huge number of new citizen forums, a more dynamic form of civic activism is taking shape across Europe.

 In his new book, Civic Activism Unleashed: New Hope or False Dawn for Democracy?, Carnegie senior fellow Richard Youngs charts the global transformation of political and civic activism, highlighting its innovative forms and often dramatic impact.

-To mark the launch of Civic Activism Unleashed, Carnegie Europe is pleased to host a public discussion on what this new era of civic activism means for democracy in Europe.
-The author will be joined by Alberto Alemanno, Jean Monnet professor of EU Law at HEC Paris; Cristina Buzasu, principal manager of the Civil Society Engagement Unit at the European Bank for Reconstruction and Development; and Gaëtane Ricard-Nihoul, former deputy secretary general for the Citizens Consultations on Europe at the French Ministry of Foreign Affairs.
+To mark the launch of Civic Activism Unleashed, Carnegie Europe hosted a public discussion on what this new era of civic activism means for democracy in Europe.
+The author was joined by Alberto Alemanno, Jean Monnet professor of EU Law at HEC Paris; Cristina Buzasu, principal manager of the Civil Society Engagement Unit at the European Bank for Reconstruction and Development; and Gaëtane Ricard-Nihoul, former deputy secretary general for the Citizens Consultations on Europe at the French Ministry of Foreign Affairs.

 Cristina Buzasu is the principal manager of the Civil Society Engagement Unit at the European Bank for Reconstruction and Development.
 Follow her on Twitter @CristinaBuzasu.